zueai/create-mcp/README.md

 # create-mcp

-A CLI tool that quickly scaffolds and deploys a Model Control Protocol (MCP) server to Cloudflare Workers so you can start adding new tools to your Cursor Agent in minutes.
-This is super useful if you want to add API wrapper tools to your Cursor Agent instantly.
+A CLI tool that sets up a Model Control Protocol (MCP) server and deploys it to Cloudflare Workers so you can start making new tools for your Cursor Agent in minutes.

+This is super useful if you want to add MCP tools to your Cursor Agent to call APIs or other services.

 ## Prerequisites